chouhanaryan/exploring-drf/README.md

 The administrator credentials can also be used to manually add people, houses, users and generate tokens via the Django admin panel.

-Documentation for additional functionality can be accessed at ```https://djoser.readthedocs.io/en/latest/```.
+Documentation for additional functionality can be accessed at the [Djoser docs](https://djoser.readthedocs.io/en/latest/).